gs-101/odin-recipes/README.md

 # Recipes

 ## Pão de Queijo
+[^2]

-Cheese bread that apparently exists in other places in Latin America, not only Brazil[^2].
+Cheese bread that apparently exists in other places in Latin America, not only Brazil.
 Gets kinda boring if you eat too much of it, but if you fill it with cream cheese it's perfect.

+## Miso Soup
+[^4]

+Traditional japanese soup, composed of miso paste (japanese seasoning produced by fermenting beans or grains) and other ingredients.

 ---